SudoForkBomb/100-days-of-code/log.md

 **Thoughts:** Not the most productive night, but I made a small little victory with stopping the app from crashing.
 I need to go back through and double check the classes and make sure the simple parts are clean and correct.

 **Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)

+### Day 15: January 19th, 2016

+**Today's Progress**: Made some changes to the CameraFragment in an attempt to get the camera to display.
+It's actually showing the correct fragment now, but the button is still in the CameraFragment for some reason.

+**Thoughts:** Nothing new to report.
+More troubleshooting, need to spend more time on this and need to start earlier in the day.
+Probably going to switch gears tomorrow though and work on CTCI problems.

+**Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)